Gert Jan’s work today

 Artificial Intelligence tries to create robots and virtual agents that can think.
 People, however, are first and foremost social, relational creatures.
 Gert Jan firmly believes that the study of artificial sociality is now urgent.
 His mission for the coming decade is to develop good operable models and simulations to help researchers get a GRASP of social life at its most general.
 This will of course include culture.

-On Thursday, 17 January 2019, Gert Jan delivers his inaugural public speech as profesor of Artificial Sociality, in the Auditorium of Wageningen University.
+On Thursday, 17 January 2019, Gert Jan delivered his inaugural public speech as professor of Artificial Sociality, in the Auditorium of Wageningen University.
+A good recording of the lecture and visuals is available here.
+You can find a PDF of the lecture here: Oratieboekje_Hofstede_Artif-Sociality 2019 01 17

 Complex Adaptive Systems